stanzabird/dockerdeps/README.md

 This program uses a slew of Dockerfiles to build under various flavors of linux, and serve as the documentation on how to build the program, either from distribution tarball, or from a git repo.

+The good part of using docker is that really all dependencies have to be specified to the package manager or the build will fail.
+For archlinux, I found I had to specify 'grep' because the ./configure script needs it and it's not in the archlinux/base image :) So this allows you to have a README.md in your program that specifies the commandline for the relevant distro's and help your user a lot with building the program quickly.

 There are build Dockerfiles for:
 --------------------------------